About Our Training Grant

 To achieve these goals, the training grant offers support to students in several degree programs.
 These include:

-- Doctor of Science/Doctor of Public Health (Epidemiology, Global Health and Population, Nutrition, and Society, Human Development and Health)
+- Doctor of Science/Doctor of Public Health (Epidemiology, Global Health and Population, Nutrition, and Social and Behavioral Sciences )

 - Masters Programs (all above departments except Nutrition)-one-year and two-year programs

-- Masters of Public Health (Health and Social Behavior Concentration only)
+- Masters of Public Health and Global Health and Population (Health and Social Behavior Concentration only)

 - Dual MS/MSN Program with the Simmons School of Nursing